GOAT-studios/2d/README.md

 ### What's the state of 2D at the moment?

-At this moment, we are just defining the API that will make up the final engine, hopefully in the not too distant future.
-We already gather quite some knowledge from the first version, [Game2Go](https://github.com/TuurDutoit/game2go).
-All the API docs can be found in the `docs` directory, but no code has already been written (although some parts will be copied from Game2Go).
+At this moment, the API is stable and the core code is done.
+The basic plugins are working, although not very well tested at the moment.
+We're beginning to write a World plugin for sidescroller games, but as that plugin is a little more complex and will have to mature through the developement process of the game, it may take a while before it is ready.
+We suggest you take a look at the docs and get experimenting with plugins, test them and maybe write your own.
+Don't be shy to open an issue and pull requests are very welcome.